bsooho/SPIFlashUpdate/README.md

 # Raspberry PI CM4 - Write FPGA ROM file to Flash memeory of IS25LP256 through Artix7

-Access and write SPI Flash Memory IS25LP256 for Artix7 from RaspberryPi 4B and/or CM4
+Access and write SPI Flash Memory IS25LP256 for Artix7 from RaspberryPi 4B or CM4

 Based on the below code.